iamtalib13/sahayog/README.md

 Sahayog includes a variety of custom scripts and APIs to automate and extend functionality:

 - **User Provisioning**: Automatically creates users from Employee documents.
+- **Branch & Warehouse Linking**: Logic to link branches with warehouses.